Audi champions women in the film industry to drive evolution.

 This year’s AFI FEST presented by Audi, screened 65 films directed by women, becoming a driving force for female empowerment through celebration and discourse—and making an impact in two industries that, more than ever, crave women’s voices.

 Over the past year, the most dramatic narrative in Hollywood hasn’t been on the screen at all.
 It’s behind one—like the mind-boggling statistic that only 18 percent of directors, writers, producers, editors and cinematographers are female.
 Today, the narrative that is top of mind for almost everyone in film begs the question: How do we create progress where there hasn’t been any?

-Our sponsorship sought to highlight not just our current efforts to bring more women into the movie industry on and off the screen, but to celebrate the current female AFI fellows.
+Our sponsorship sought to highlight not just our current efforts to bring more women into the film industry on and off the screen, but to celebrate the current female AFI Conservatory fellows.

 Audi stands at the forefront of a dramatic transformation: the changing narrative that helps give the high-performing women doing amazing things in their field a push forward.

 AFI FEST had a particularly electric kickoff, with the premiere of the award-hopeful Ruth Bader Ginsberg biopic “On the Basis of Sex,” directed by AFI alumna Mimi Leder and starring Felicity Jones and Armie Hammer.
 Opening the festival with the film was clearly an honor and a career highlight for Leder, a trailblazer as one of the first women accepted at the AFI Cinematography program.
 “If it weren’t for that education, I wouldn’t be standing here tonight,” she said during her opening remarks.
 “It is a very special honor to be here tonight with this film.”